Blottentots

 Cover of “An Alphabet of History”

 In 1905, Paul Elder published Wilbur Nesbit’s An Alphabet of History, a large-format volume of verse for adults.
-In contrast to some other humorous verse featured here, Nesbit’s poetry has survived the last century in fine shape to be appreciated by the modern reader.
+In contrast to some other humorous verse issued by Elder, Nesbit’s poetry has survived the last century in fine shape to be appreciated by the modern reader.

 Wilbur D. Nesbit was born in Xenia, Ohio in 1871.
-He spent most of his career in journalism, working his way up from small-town newspaper reporter to editor at the Chicago Tribune and then the Chicago Evening Post.
+He started as a printer before becoming a reporter for his hometown newspaper, the Cedarville Herald.
+Nesbit spent the rest of his career in journalism, writing for newspapers in Muncie, Indianapolis, and Baltimore before moving to Chicago.
+He wrote a column for the Chicago Tribune called “A Line o’ Type or Two,” and was later on the staff of the Chicago Evening Post.
 Along the way he began composing poetry.
 Nesbit was also in demand as a toastmaster, and was a long-time member of the “Forty Club,” a Chicago version of San Francisco’s Bohemian Club.
 Nesbit wrote a history of the Forty Club in 1912.

 Title page of "An Alphabet of History"